Wildlife Research Volunteer

 Liwonde National Park

-Liwonde research camp does not have WiFi available, but there is network coverage and staff will help you to get data for your cellular device so you can contact home.
+Liwonde research camp does not have WiFi, but there is 3G cellular network coverage and staff will help you to get data for your mobile phone so you can contact home.
 It is best to make sure that your phone is unlocked prior to leaving home.

 When can I volunteer?

-Wildlife research volunteers at Liwonde and Vwaza Marsh should plan to arrive into Lilongwe International on a Tuesday, from where you will be collected and taken to the Malawi Wildlife Sanctuary for your first night’s accommodation.
+Wildlife research volunteers at Liwonde should plan to arrive at Lilongwe International on a Tuesday, from where you will be collected and taken to the Malawi Wildlife Sanctuary for your first night’s accommodation.
 The wildlife research programme at Liwonde is open year-round.

 All prices are in GBP.